 In times of crisis, it’s enormously useful to have a contingency plan.
 That’s where this checklist comes in.
 Here’s a look at the first six things you should check for when you notice a drop in your organic traffic.

-Checking your Google Search Console account tops this list for one, simple reason: it tells you so much of what’s going on with your site’s organic traffic and beyond.
-That's why Search Console should be your automatic starting point to discover what happened to your website traffic.
+Checking your Google Search Console account tops this list for one, simple reason: it provides a number of insights into your SEO metrics to help you see what’s going on with your site’s organic traffic and beyond.
+That’s why Search Console should be your automatic starting point to discover what happened to your website traffic.

 To that end…